Video game crash of 1983

 LocationPrimarily in the United States

-The video game crash of 1983, known in Japan as the Atari Shock, is a large scale recession that happened in the video game industry, primarily in the United States.
+The video game crash of 1983, known in Japan as the Atari Shock, was the second recession in the video game industry in the United States of America.
+It occurred from 1983 until the market began to recover in 1985.

 Cause